The Cheeky Monkey Media Blog

-A brief intro into APIs
+A brief intro to APIs

 Before diving into headless architecture, let’s take a brief history lesson on the technology behind it.

-Web development has come a long way, certainly now as the web progressively evolves into web-services.
+Web development has come a long way, certainly now as the web progressively evolves into web services.

-Web-services are not a new concept, in fact, it’s been around for more than a decade, but the way that we have begun to utilize them has drastically improved mobile and web development and more importantly, user experience.
+Web services are not a new concept, in fact, it’s been around for more than a decade, but the way that we have begun to utilize them has drastically improved mobile and web development and more importantly, user experience.

 Application Programming Interfaces (API) are a central piece of how we currently build our websites.

-With certainty, most of the websites you as an end-user visit regularly are already using RESTful APIs to communicate and transfer data in some way or form; for example: Amazon, Twitter, and Google.
+With certainty, most of the websites you as an end-user visit regularly are already using RESTful APIs to communicate and transfer data in some way or form; for example, Amazon, Twitter, and Google.